-A mark, sign or tag that is placed on an object or merchandise, for identification, assessment, classification, etc., i.e. all that legend, image or other descriptive or graphic element or sign, written, printed, stamped, marked, engraved, adhered to or subjected to the packaging or on the product itself.
+A mark, sign or tag that is placed on an object or merchandise, for identification, assessment, classification, etc.; that is, all that legend, image or other descriptive or graphic element or sign, written, printed, stamped, marked, engraved, attached or subject to packaging or on the product itself.

 Labeling is defined by:

-Any information, written, printed or graphical relating to a product, that must necessarily accompany it when it presents itself for the consumer sales.
+Any information, written, printed or graphic concerning a product, which is required to accompany it when it is submitted for consumer sales.

-One of the most important functions of labelling is to identify the product owner, which can be the manufacturer, the distributor, the seller, the importer or even the marquis.
+One of the most important functions of labelling is to identify the responsible for the product, which can be the manufacturer, the distributor, the seller, the importer or even the Marquis.

-Product labelling is your business card and also your guarantee of quality.
+The labelling of a product is its business card and also its guarantee of quality.

-As a general rule, textile products, to be put into the market, must be properly labelled.
-All indications which appear on the labelling shall be clearly indicated in characters visible and easily legible by the consumer, it being obligatory that they appear at least in the official language of the state from which they are supplied.
+In general, textile products are to be placed on the market, they shall be properly labelled.
+All indications that appear on the labelling must be clearly marked visible and easily legible by the consumer, it being mandatory that They are at least in the official language of the state from which they are supplied.

 - COMPOSITION LABELLING:

-It should be borne in mind that the textile products will be marketed only if they are labelled or marked or accompanied by commercial documents in accordance with EU Regulation 1007/2011.
+It should be borne in mind that textile products will be marketed only if they are labelled or marked or accompanied by commercial documents according to EU regulation 1007/2011.